 - 1. Psychiatric nursing practice evolves from a philosophy that views persons in a holistic manner.
-Application of conceptual frameworks and a blending of humanistic, scientific and nursing theories assist in the integration of psychiatric nursing knowledge and skills. - 2.
-Caring interactions with clients assist in understanding the lived experience of persons with episodic health challenges within families, groups and communities.
-Caring interactions acknowledge and respect the person's uniqueness, cultural identity and life stage to promote harmony, healing and health. - 3.
+Application of conceptual frameworks and a blending of humanistic, scientific and nursing theories assists in the integration of psychiatric nursing knowledge and skills. - 2.
+Caring interactions with clients assist in understanding the lived experience of persons with episodic health challenges within families, groups and communities to promote harmony, healing and health. - 3.
 Therapeutic use of self in nurse-patient/client relationships involves ongoing development of self-awareness, through examination of, and respect for, commonalities and differences in perception and meaning of the lived experience of self and others.
-Interpersonal relationships with clients, peers and co-workers further enhance mutual decision-making through the use of therapeutic communication skills. - 4.
-Positive interrelationships between the person and the environment are fostered through the development of a caring environment which promotes harmony, healing and health. - 5.
+Interpersonal relationships with clients, peers and co-workers further enhance mutual decision-making through the use of therapeutic communication skills.
+Participation in group processes enhances self-awareness and facilitates expression of the lived experience. - 4.
+Within therapeutic environments, supported through caring relationships and interrelationships between the person and the environment, the person's uniqueness, cultural identity, and life stage are acknowledged and respected.
+Therapeutic environments influence a person's perception and meaning of the lived experience and promote harmony, healing and health. - 5.
 Experiential learning promotes understanding of the unique lived experience of persons of all ages with episodic health challenges within families, groups and communities.
-It is enhanced by application of previously learned concepts and skills. - 6.
-Therapeutic pharmacological interventions and psychomotor skills, based on knowledge and principles, seek to provide comfort and to promote the health of persons experiencing episodic health challenges.
+Integration of previously learned concepts and skills with therapies, treatments and their principles provide the basis for clinical judgement in assisting persons to attain harmony, healing and health. - 6.
+Therapeutic pharmacological interventions and psychomotor skills, based on knowledge and principles, seek to provide comfort and to promote the health of persons experiencing ongoing health challenges.
 This requires the ability to problem-solve using known principles of practice and safety.
 Response to interventions varies according to a person's perception and meaning of the lived experience and the interrelationships of the treatments. - 7.
-Critical thinking processes essential to professional decision-making and clinical judgement in psychiatric nursing practice include accurate data collection, clear articulation of ideas through oral and written communication, openness to alternate ways of perceiving and experiencing the world and problem solving. - 8.
-Priority setting in planning psychiatric nursing care, in response to the needs of the whole person with episodic health challenges, involves collaboration between client and student, specialized knowledge and skills, critical thinking processes, management of time and resources within the organizational context. - 9.
-Teaching/learning principles and strategies are an essential aspect of health promotion and assist to maximize health in persons within families, groups and communities.
+Critical thinking processess essential to professional decision-making and clinical judgement in psychiatric nursing practice include accurate data collection, clear articulation of ideas through oral and written communication, openness to alternate ways of perceiving and experiencing the world and problem solving. - 8.
+Priority setting in planning psychiatric nursing care, in response to the needs of the person with episodic health challenges, involves collaboration between client and student, specialized knowledge and skills, critical thinking processes and management of time and resources within the organizational context.